Associate Professor of Economics

 I explore how the persistence of past actions and peer-monitoring can be used to overcome moral hazard.
 Applications include designing rating systems on online platforms and providing incentives in online labor markets.

-- Using Persistence to Generate Incentives in a Dynamic Moral Hazard Problem, PIER Working Paper 18-015.
+- Persistence in a Dynamic Moral Hazard Game, PIER Working Paper 18-015.

 - Optimal Rating Design with Moral Hazard.

 - Optimal Contracting with Costly State Verification, with an Application to Crowdsourcing, with T. Kravitz, PIER Working Paper 16-023.

 I study how the persistence of past choices can be used to create incentives in a continuous time stochastic game in which a large player, such as a firm, interacts with a sequence of short-run players, such as customers.
 The long-run player faces moral hazard and her past actions are imperfectly observed -- they are distorted by a Brownian motion.
 Persistence refers to the impact that actions have on a payoff-relevant state variable, e.g. the quality of a product depends on both current and past investment choices.
 I characterize actions and payoffs in Markov Perfect Equilibria (MPE), for a fixed discount rate, and show that the perfect public equilibrium (PPE) payoff set is the convex hull of the MPE payoff set.
 Finally, I derive sufficient conditions for a MPE to be the unique PPE.
 Persistence creates effective intertemporal incentives to overcome moral hazard in settings where traditional channels fail.
 Several applications illustrate how the structure of persistence impacts the strength of these incentives.